Text source: Karen Hightower

 Introduction / History

-The Nat of India are professional dancers, singers and acrobats by tradition.
-They like to be known as Raj Nat as they claim to have Rajput origins and originate from Rajasthan.
-They are also called Bhanmati, meaning something amazing.
-The Nat are classed as a Scheduled Caste except in Delhi, Gujarat and Uttar Pradesh.
-They also live in Bihar, Himachal Pradesh, Haryanna, Punjab, West Bengal and Chandigarh.
+Nat people prefer to be known as Raj Nat as they claim to have Rajput origins and originate from Rajasthan.
+They are also called Bhanmati, meaning "something amazing."
+Nat are classed as a scheduled caste, except in Delhi, Gujarat and Uttar Pradesh.

 What are their lives like?